Computing Projective Implicit Representations from Poset Towers: Poset towers, PiReps, and algebraic background

-In this section, we introduce the basic notions of poset towers, persistence modules, and projective resolutions.
+In this section, we introduce the basic notions of poset towers, persistence modules, projective modules, projective resolutions, and projective implicit representations.

-\textbf{Notation:} In the following, we denote by $P$ a finite partially ordered set (poset) with its points referred to as \emph{grades}.
+\textbf{Notation.} In the following, we denote by $P$ a finite partially ordered set (poset) with its points referred to as \emph{grades}.
 For $x,y\in P$, we use the notation $x\prec y$ if $x<y$ and there is no grade $z\in P$ such that $x<z<y$.
 We call such an $x$ a predecessor of $y$.
-We assume that $P$ is represented with a directed graph, its nodes being the grades and edges being the relations $x\prec y$ in the Hasse diagram.
+We assume that $P$ is represented by a directed graph (called the \emph{Hasse diagram}), whose nodes are the grades and whose edges are relations $x\prec y$ in $P$.
+We denote by $\overline{P}\coloneqq P\cup\{-\infty\}$ the poset obtained from $P$ by adding a grade $-\infty$ such that $-\infty<x$ for all $x\in P$.